 Many entrepreneurs are surprised at how expensive it is to run a small business.
-Business equipment, office furniture, employee payroll, inventory, office rent, utilities, and marketing can all add up, and fast.
+Business equipment, office furniture, employee payroll, inventory, office rent, utilities, and marketing quickly add up.
 Plus, there are less-obvious costs around every corner that chip away at profits.
 These include business insurance, tax preparation and filing, business permits and licenses, and legal fees.
-All of these expenses can make it difficult to maintain a good credit rating, let alone give it a nice boost.
+These expenses can make maintaining a good credit rating challenging, let alone give it a nice boost.

-Paying your bills on time and keeping your company’s information current with the leading credit bureaus are two obvious ways to improve your business credit score.
-Additionally, did you know that you can also boost your credit score by borrowing money and paying it back based on the loan’s terms?
+Paying your bills on time and keeping your company’s information current with the leading credit bureaus are two main ways to improve your business credit score.
+But did you know that you might be able to boost your credit score by borrowing money and paying it back based on the loan’s terms?
 In this Balboa Capital blog article, you will learn how short-term loans can build credit.

 The long-term solution.

-Credit ratings agencies, such as Equifax and Dun and Bradstreet, look at a variety of factors when calculating your credit score.
-Having a steady flow of timely credit card and loan payments will definitely help you achieve a solid business credit rating.
-When you take out a short-term business loan, you will repay it quicker, which means means you have an opportunity to improve your credit rating faster.
+Credit rating agencies, such as Equifax and Dun and Bradstreet, look at various factors when calculating your credit score.
+A steady flow of timely credit card and loan payments will help you achieve a solid business credit rating.
+In addition, when you take out a short-term business loan, you will repay it quicker, which means you have an opportunity to improve your credit rating faster.

 However, your credit rating will take a hit if you do not pay your short-term loan back.
 Even one late payment can cause your credit score to suffer.
 So, choose a short-term loan term and payment schedule that works with your company’s budget, and make all of your payments on time.